oberien/spirit-island-card-katalog/README.md

 GtG can pdf-dump the card-pdfs, getting a not-perfect representation of the cards.
 It doesn't contain any images, symbols or alt-names, so it not really useful for transcribing new cards.
 However, it can be used to detect if card text changed.
-Download the pdf2txt dump (can be provided by Dylan Thurston) and unpack it in `compare-card-text/card-texts`.
+You need to have downloaded the ressource files (can be provided by Dylan Thurston) to `imgsprep/ressources`.
+You also need to have compiled the `cards.js` file using `tsx` as described above.
-Then, having rust installed (e.g. via <https://rustup.rs/>), within `compare-card-text` run `cargo run`.
+Then, having rust installed (e.g. via <https://rustup.rs/>), within `compare-card-text` run `cargo run --release`.

 ### Manually Building The Resources